 The 1891 Census showed Mary Jane Park, 41 years, Artist (Painting) born in Lasswade, Midlothian, and Margaret Ross, Boarder, 27 years, Artist (Painting) born in Aberdeen living at no.8.

 The following year they held their first exhibition at the Macneur and Bryden gallery.
-They were pictured (left) by Stuart of Helensburgh, a seated Madge Ross and Mary with the Rev James Chisholm, Mary’s brother-in-law, who was visiting them in the burgh that year.
+They were pictured (right) by Stuart of Helensburgh, a seated Madge Ross and Mary with the Rev James Chisholm, Mary’s brother-in-law, who was visiting them in the burgh that year.

 They both exhibited at the Lady Artists’ Club in Glasgow as associate members, and they moved along the road to no.3 where classes resumed in October.
 They also proposed a class for young men and boys to start in February.

 They moved home to the now demolished Greenburn (left) on the seafront that year, but the studio did not move there till 189

 Ten years later Miss Ross opened a studio at Albany Chambers, 534 Sauchiehall Street, in Glasgow, and in 1906 both moved home to nearby 71 Grant Street in Glasgow.

 In 1911 Miss Park returned to Dunedin where she lived, worked and exhibited until she died of a heart attack on October 23 1920.

 Miss Ross, daughter of wine and spirit merchant Andrew Ross and his wife Charlotte, continued to teach and exhibit in Glasgow, where she lived at 9 Wilson Street and then 786 Crow Road.

 On July 20 1911 at St Bride's Church, Partick, Madge, aged 47, married 44 year-old Hillhead house factor James Grant.
 Three months later Miss Park returned to New Zealand.